 To prove the viability of DenseAttention architecture, we conduct several sets of experiments: (i) long range sequence modeling on Long Range Arena benchmark and PathFinder-256 benchmark; (ii) language modeling pre-training of BERT-like encoder and Llama-like decoder architectures on sequences of different lengths and scaling laws on small to moderate model sizes; (iii) speed benchmarking.
-We report results for BERT-pretraining on 1k and 16K context sizes, LM scaling laws of DenseAttention, and Pathfinder-256 in Appendix C and additional training details in Appendix J.
+We report results for BERT pretraining on 1k and 16K context sizes, LM scaling laws of DenseAttention, and Pathfinder-256 experiment in Appendix C. Details for all experiments are provided in Appendix I.